ianxm/tracker/README.markdown

 first occurrence to the current day.  all reports begin by specifying the duration of the date range examined.

+the `bursts` command is like the `streaks` command except that it sums the values over the days of the streak, instead of just counting them.

 this is the calendar view of the same data.  here you can easily see the runs of on and off days that were listed by the `streaks` output.